What to Do in the First 24 Hours

 Make sure everyone is safe

 Before anything else, get people and pets out of harm's way.
 If there is an active fire, flooding, or structural collapse, leave and call 911.
 Do not return for possessions.
-No homeowners policy in the country covers injuries you suffer ignoring emergency response orders.
+No homeowners policy covers injuries from ignoring emergency response orders.

 Stop further damage if you can do so safely

 Carriers expect you to take reasonable steps to prevent the loss from getting worse.
-This is the duty to mitigate, and it appears in almost every standard property policy.
-Tarp a roof hole after a storm.
-Shut off the main water valve after a pipe burst.
-Board up broken windows.
-Keep receipts for any emergency materials you buy: tarps, plywood, water extraction services.
-These mitigation costs are almost always reimbursable.
+This duty to mitigate appears in most standard property policies.
+Examples include tarping roof holes, shutting off water valves, and boarding windows.
+Keep receipts for emergency materials, these mitigation costs are typically reimbursable.

 Document before you clean up

 Photograph and video everything before you touch, move, repair, or throw out a single damaged item.
-Wide shots of each room.
-Close-ups of individual items.
-Serial numbers when visible.
-Time-stamped phone photos are accepted by every major carrier and have become the standard for proof of loss.
+Include wide shots of rooms and close-ups of individual items with visible serial numbers.
+Time-stamped phone photos are accepted by major carriers.

 Report to your carrier promptly